 I noticed on his desk a plaque with the famous Serenity Prayer:

 God, grant me the serenity to accept the things I cannot change,

 Smart plaque for a fertility specialist, I thought.

 The more he talked, the closer I moved toward acceptance.
 IVF wasn’t for me.

 Of course, it’s so personal.
-Some people have a high tolerance for low odds and unlimited funds.
+Some people have unlimited funds and a high tolerance for low odds.
 Hurd emphasized the importance of having a plan before venturing into the world of infertility treatments, and not making IVF the be-all end-all: “If it does work, you’ll have a baby.
 But if it doesn’t, don’t look at this as a cliff.
-Look at this as the next step before something else. “
+Look at this as the next step before something else.”

 New procedures are on the horizon.
 Minimal stimulation IVF, one option with potential, is less invasive than traditional IVF and involves fewer hormones.
 Still, it’s only been tested in small studies.
 For those open to it, there’s also adoption, an avenue that some people prefer to pursue in tandem with IVF, Hurd says.